atefhares/Udacity_DevOps_Nanodegree_Capstone_Project/README.md

-# Udacity DevOps Nanodegree capstone Project - Atef Hares
+# Udacity DevOps Nanodegree capstone Project

 The Goal of this project is to create a pipeline that automates the proccess of deploying the provided PythonApp to a kubernetes cluster on AWS